johnzilla/exitpal-app/README.md

 ## Acknowledgements

-- Built with [Bolt.new](https://bolt.new) - AI-powered development platform
+- Built with ❤️ using [Bolt.new](https://bolt.new) - AI-powered development platform
 - UI components from [shadcn/ui](https://ui.shadcn.com)
 - Icons from [Lucide React](https://lucide.dev)
 - Database and auth by [Supabase](https://supabase.com)